e271828e/Flight.jl/docs/notes/design/framework_spec.md

 what separates the kinds is sweep-driven versus tick-driven execution.
-And the settled rules force a merged component's two halves to communicate exactly as two siblings do: one home per datum (§5.2), `f` has no `z` view, `g` has no `x` view, and `h_z` is `z`'s sole reader — the very fact that makes ticks→events structurally impossible and terminates the boundary iteration (§11.6).
+And the settled rules force a merged component's two halves to communicate exactly as two siblings do: one home per datum (§5.2), `f` has no `z` view, `g` has no `x` view, and `z⁺` is decoded only at the owner's next tick (`g` runs last) — the very fact that makes ticks→events structurally impossible and terminates the boundary iteration (§11.6).
 Cross-tier influence inside the merged kind still routes through published table cells, so the all-in-one component is an assembly of two primitives in a trench coat.
 Its costs, meanwhile, are real: a stage cannot run both every sweep *and* only at